 Before prescribing treatment for the expectant mother, the doctor conducts the necessary diagnostics, which includes:

-• general urine analysis - for the content of protein, blood cells (leukocytes, erythrocytes) and cylinders;
+• general urine analysis - for the content of protein, blood cells (leukocytes, red blood cells) and cylinders;

 • bacterial culture of urine when an infection is detected;